Maternity Time Off & Resources

 FMLA benefits are available to fathers as well as mothers for birth, adoption, or foster care.
 If both parents work for Pinellas County and are married, they share a total of 12 weeks of bonding leave.
 Each parent can take 6 weeks, or they can split the time unevenly (for example, parent #1 can take 4 weeks and parent #2 can take 8 weeks), provided they have that much FMLA time available.

-If both the parents both work for Pinellas County and are not married, they are each eligible for 12 weeks of FMLA time.
+If both parents work for Pinellas County and are not married, they are each eligible for 12 weeks of FMLA time.

 Mothers are also eligible for up to an additional 6 weeks of pregnancy leave under FMLA.